jskyjohnson/SkyPort/README.md

     git clone https://github.com/your_username/SkyPort.git
     ```

-2. Navigate to the backend directory and build the C# project:
+2. Navigate to the backend directory and build the Scala project:
     ```bash
-    cd backend && dotnet build
+    cd backend && sbt compile
     ```

 3. Navigate to the frontend directory and install required npm packages: